bmateus/AavegotchiKit/README.md

 The GotchiBrowser scene contains an example of how to set up a scene to be able to load up an Aavegotchi from theGraph.

+The WearableBrowser scene contains an example of how to set up a game UI

 There are probably a bunch of weirds cases where things might look wrong; Please feel free to report any issues or fix them and submit a pull request!